-Specific examples of conduct which may be considered an act of violence include, but are not limited to:
+Specific examples of conduct which may be considered a Workplace Violence include, but are not limited to:

-- 1. Hitting, shoving, fighting and stalking; - 2.
-Physically touching another Employee in an intimidating, malicious, or harassing manner; - Intentionally destroying or sabotaging Commission equipment or property, or committing, attempting to commit, or threatening to commit acts of destruction (e.g. arson; bomb threats); - 4.
-Making verbal threats of bodily harm towards an individual, his/her family, friends and associates or property;
+- 1. Hitting, shoving, fighting, and stalking; - 2.
+Physically touching another Employee in an intimidating, malicious, or harassing manner; - 3.
+Intentionally destroying or sabotaging Commission equipment or property, or committing, attempting to commit, or threatening to commit acts of destruction (e.g., arson; bomb threats); - 4.
+Making verbal threats of bodily harm towards an individual, his/her family, friends and associates or property; - 5.
+Making physical gestures that may be reasonably perceived as threatening or abusive to people;

-- 5. Making physical gestures that may be reasonably perceived as threatening or abusive to people; - 6.
-Harassing or threatening a person by any method, including, but not limited to, the telephone, electronic devices, social media, texting, e-mailing, interoffice mail, note, letter, fax or in person; - 7.
+- 6. Harassing or threatening a person by any method, including, but not limited to, the telephone, electronic devices, social media, texting, e-mailing, interoffice mail, note, letter, fax or in person; - 7.
 Making a threat with the intent to place another person in reasonable fear for his/her safety; - 8.
-Intentional and unwanted following of another person (known as stalking); - 9.
-Violence that results in property damage, theft and/or sabotage of property of another individual or the Commission: - 10.
-Attempting to restrain an individual which may include imprisonment, restraint and/or hostage taking; and - 11.
+Making Terroristic Threats; - 9.
+Intentional and unwanted following of another person (known as stalking); - 10.
+Violence that results in property damage, theft and/or sabotage of property of another individual or the Commission; - 11.
+Attempting to restrain an individual which may include imprisonment, restraint and/or hostage taking; or - 12.
 Suggesting that workplace violence is appropriate and/or making statements indicating approval of the use of violence to resolve problems.